Senior Vice President of the Johns Hopkins Health System (JHHS)

-Brian A. Gragnolati, FACHE, is Senior Vice President of The Johns Hopkins Health System and President and CEO of Suburban Hospital, a member of Johns Hopkins Medicine.
+Brian A. Gragnolati, FACHE, has served as Senior Vice President of the Johns Hopkins Health System since March 2011.
+He was previously President and CEO of Suburban Hospital, a member of Johns Hopkins Medicine.
 He joined the Suburban Hospital Healthcare System in November 2001.

 Mr. Gragnolati has held a number of key executive positions at Baystate Medical Center in Springfield, Massachusetts, and the Medical Center Hospital of Vermont (now Fletcher Allen Healthcare in Burlington, Vermont), the teaching hospital associated with the University of Vermont.
 Before joining Suburban, he was President and CEO of York Hospital, a 580-bed teaching hospital, and Senior Vice President of WellSpan Health, an integrated healthcare system based in York, Pennsylvania.
 During his tenure, York Hospital earned the distinction of "100 Top Hospitals" for five consecutive years.